panagiotiskon/k-assignment/README.md

    - If a minimum price is specified, the query will filter for products where the `price` field is greater than or equal to this minimum.
    - If a maximum price is specified, it will limit results to products with a `price` less than or equal to this maximum.

-## Requests Validation & Exception Handling
+## Validation & Exception Handling

 ### Validation